dawsbot/eth-labels/readme.md

 2. Run scraper located at `scripts` with command `node scrape-all` (ExtractAll) or `node scrape-all labelName`(ExtractSingle) saved at `src/mainnet/all-json`
 4. Login to etherscan.
 (ENV variables support for quick login, `ETHERSCAN_USER` `ETHERSCAN_PASS`) Eg.`export ETHERSCAN_USER=username123`
 5. Wait for completion ~20-30 minutes
-6. To generate combined-labels after scraping all, run `node combined-all-json` located at `scripts` which will save combinedJson at `src/mainnet/combined-labels`
+6. To generate combined-labels after scraping all, run `node combined-all-json` located at `scripts` which will save as `all.json` at `src/mainnet/all-json`

 ### Phish / Hack addresses